Daseinintheworld/seq2seq-encoder-decoder-rnn-with-luong-gpattention-buddhist-lexicon-inspired/README.md

 4. Custom Evaluation Metrics

-To assess linguistic validity beyond simple token-to-token accuracy, two custom metrics were developed:
+To assess linguistic validity beyond simple token-to-token accuracy, three custom metrics were developed:

-Phonetic Similarity (M): Quantified using the PanPhon library's Distance class on International Phonetic Alphabet (IPA) representations of the sequences.
+  * Phonetic Similarity (M): Quantified using the PanPhon library's Distance class on International Phonetic Alphabet (IPA) representations of the sequences.
 It measures articulatory distance between predicted and ground-truth sounds.

-Rhythmic Score (R): An exponential similarity function, R, which penalizes deviations in syllabic length between the source	and target sequences.
+  * Rhythmic Score (R): An exponential similarity function, R, which penalizes deviations in syllabic length between the source	and target sequences.

-Composite Fidelity (F): A logistic combination of the normalized phonetic and rhythmic scores, reflecting the historical priority of acoustic accuracy modulated by metrical balance.
+  * Composite Fidelity (F): A logistic combination of the normalized phonetic and rhythmic scores, reflecting the historical priority of acoustic accuracy modulated by metrical balance.

 ## Performance Summary